-Some of the reasons listed above for collecting and using your personal data may overlap, and there may be several grounds which justify our use of this data.
+Some of the reasons listed above for collecting and using pupils' personal data overlap, and there may be several grounds which justify our use of this data.

 What is our basis for using special category data?

 We only collect, store and process special category data when we have both a lawful basis and one of the below conditions for processing as set out in UK data protection law: